tluo25/Rootfinding/README.md

 ## <a name = "introduction"></a> Introduction
 With the implementation of lambdas in modern C++, it has become easier to perform operations on functions.
 With this library, we hope to create a library of .h header files to make rootfinding in C++ more simple and less time-consuming.
 The .h files included in this library do not have any other dependencies and work on any compilier.

+The functions in this library are not meant to be used to solve for roots haphazardly.
+The user should

 ## <a name = "installation"></a> Installation
 There are no special actions needed for installation or compilation.
 Download the desired header file for your project and use
 ```cpp